padenarie/Independent-component-analysis-through-implicit-cumulant-tensor-decomposition/README.md

 **plot_finalcomps.ipynb**:
 The file in which the final plots of the thesis are produced.
 The file combines the .mat files of experiments with varying initializations schemes such that these results can be ploted next to each other for comparison.

+## Experiment setup:
+All numerical experiments were obtained on a HP Zbook 15 2015 edition with a Intel(R) Core(TM) i7-4700MQ CPU @ 2.50GHz with 8.00 GB DDR3 ram.
+A 64 bit operating system was used: Windows 10 Home version 22H2 OS build 19045.2251.